ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

-School counselors are leaders in safe school initiatives and actively engage themselves in fostering safety and in responding to critical response situations in schools.
-School counselors are a vital resource in preventing, intervening, and responding to crisis situations.
+School counselors are leaders in safe school initiatives that promote a positive school climate.
+They actively engage in fostering safety for each and every student and responding to critical response situations in schools.
+School counselors are a vital resource in preventing, intervening and responding to crises.

 References